How to Keep Squirrels Out of the Garden

 • Plant squirrel-repelling flowers, such as nasturtiums, marigolds, and mustard, as a border around your vegetable garden; these plants have a strong aroma.
 Do not plant bulbs squirrels love such, as tulips and crocuses.

-• If you’re really going crazy due to squirrels, explore the idea of installing a raptor perch or owl nest box to invite natural predators who will prey on squirrels.
+• If you’re going crazy due to squirrels, explore installing a raptor perch or owl nest box to invite natural predators who will prey on squirrels.

 Protecting Bulbs from Squirrels